SpecCRA/vlads_data_project/README.md

 3. Add a % to the end of percentages
 4. JSON format = 'records'
 5. fast break points, second chance points, etc
+6. check if you can get points by quarter

 # Rotations chart:

-1. Data: 30 second bins
+1. 30 second bins
+2. solid bars for the game

 # Shot charts: